HrishikeshBhandarkar/LyricsManager/README.md

 ## What is LyricsManager?

 Most lyric fetchers give you plain text or, at best, line-by-line `.lrc` timing.
-LyricsManager goes a step further: it pulls **word-level synced lyrics** — the kind that power the karaoke-style animations in Apple Music and Spotify — and gets them onto your own files.
+LyricsManager goes a step further: it pulls **word-level synced lyrics** — the kind that power the karaoke-style animations in Apple Music — and gets them onto your own files.

 It does this in three ways: